Rigging a Frensi

 The Frensi uses a Laser hull, rudder, centreboard, mainsheet

-It also uses the Laser standard lower mast (possibly a Radial lower mast instead in future)
+It also uses the Laser standard lower mast (or optionally a Radial lower mast)

 Basic steps to rig a Frensi from scratch